Southwest Airlines is testing a software fix it developed after the Christmas travel meltdown - NewsBreak

 FAA promises changes to prevent repeat of air travel safety system collapse

-CNN — The Federal Aviation Administration plans to dramatically accelerate replacing the safety system whose failure led to a nationwide air travel grounding earlier this month.
+The Federal Aviation Administration plans to dramatically accelerate replacing the safety system whose failure led to a nationwide air travel grounding earlier this month.
 The regulator also said it has taken steps to prevent a repeat of the meltdown in the interim.
-The FAA outlined the new...
+The FAA outlined the new timeframe and procedures...

 I spent $800 for a roomette on a 57-hour Amtrak trip.
 It gave me a taste of luxury travel — and I don't want to go back to coach.